 The OnRamp Fellowship matches experienced women lawyers returning to the profession with law firms for a one-year, paid training contract.
-Four major firms - Baker Botts, Cooley, Hogan Lovells, and Sidley Austin - offer fellowships in 15 cities across the U.S. as part of the pilot program in 2014.
-Applications due March 7, 2014
+Four major firms - Baker Botts, Cooley, Hogan Lovells, and Sidley - offer fellowships in 15 cities across the U.S. as part of the pilot program in 2014.
+Applications due March 7, 2014, Fellowships start Summer 2014.

 A firm-wide initiative to bring in professionals to the tax and audit practices from January – April.

 An initiative under our Work Life Plus Programme aimed at helping professional individuals rejoin the working world.

 • Qualified Accountants/ Tax professionals with 3 years experience or more;

 • Those who have been away from the accounting profession for not more than 3 years; and